jazzband/django-admin-sortable/README.rst

 django-admin-sortable is currently used in production.

-What's new in 2.1.1?
+What's new in 2.1.2?
 ~~~~~~~~~~~~~~~~~~~~

--  Touch support
+-  Django 2 compatibility

 Future
 ~~~~~~